F1 and J1 Student Status

 If you fail to comply with any one of the above requirements, you violate your immigration status and may be subject to arrest and deportation unless you apply for and are granted reinstatement to status.

-- You must have your I-20 or DS-2019 signed for travel by the Designated School Official (or Responsible Officer) at least one week before you plan to leave the United States.
+- You must have your I-20 or DS-2019 signed for travel by the Designated School Official / Responsible Officer at least one week before you plan to leave the United States.

-- You must have a valid passport, visa, and I-20 or DS-2019 to return to the United States.
+- You must have a valid passport, visa and I-20 or DS-2019 endorsed by the Designated School Official/ Responsible Officer to return to the United States.

 - If you travel to Canada, Mexico and certain adjacent islands for 30 days or less, you might be permitted to re-enter with an expired visa under a benefit known as automatic visa revalidation .
 However, if you apply for a new visa in one of these contiguous territories and are denied, or are not yet given a decision, you will not be allowed to re-enter the U.S. under this automatic visa revalidation provision.
 Furthermore, students from specific countries that are on the U.S. Department of State list of countries that sponsor terrorism are not eligible for automatic visa revalidation.
-If you are eligible for this provision, you should not surrender your I-94 when you leave the U.S., and must present a valid passport, I-94 card, and I-20 or DS-2019 that has been recently endorsed by the school's DSO or RO upon re-entry into the U.S.
+If you are eligible for this provision, you must present a valid passport, I-94 record, and I-20 or DS-2019 that has been recently endorsed by the school's DSO or RO upon re-entry into the U.S.

 - Caution: You may be required to obtain an entry visa to travel to another country.
 You should contact the embassy of the country you will be visiting well in advance to inquire about visa requirements and procedures.

 - You must maintain status to be eligible for employment in the United Sates.

 - F-1 students may work on campus without special authorization.
 J-1 students require special permission even to work on campus.
 Both F-1 and J-1 students require special authorization to work off campus.